TAUTOLOGY-EDUCATION/ChatGPT-API/chatgpt api/chatgpt api doc/chatgpt api use doc.md

 * `param` (string, optional): If the error relates to a specific parameter in the request, this field will mention that parameter's name.

-Sure, I can help you complete the missing sections in your document.

 ## **2. Chat**

 ### **2.1.
 How to Use (Python Library)**